TheJelmega/prog-lang/design/README.md

 Discriminant values can be explicitly be set by following the variant with a `=` followed by an expression returning an integer.
 The discriminant needs to be a value that can be evaluated at compile time.
-The expression may also not reference any other varaint in the enum.
+The expression may also not reference any other variants in the enum.

-When no explicit discriminant is given, this will automatically be set to one higher than the discriminant of the pervious variant.
+When no explicit discriminant is given, this will automatically be set to one higher than the discriminant of the previous variant.
 If the discriminant for the first value is not set, this will become 0, and if at any point, the discriminant would overflow, this will result in a compile error.

-No 2 variants may have the same descriminant, meaning that if an implicit discriminant value appears after the maximum value of the current descriminant type, that this will result in an error.
+No 2 variants may have the same discriminant, meaning that if an implicit discriminant's value is the same as the discriminant of another variant, that this will result in an error.

 The discriminant value of any enum can be extracted using `discriminant`
 _TODO: add full path to function_

-If an enum has a known discriminant type, it is allowed to cast a pointer to the enum to an pointer with the descrimant type.
+If an enum has a known discriminant type, it is allowed to cast a pointer to the enum to an pointer with the discriminant type.

 #### Field-less enum

-A field-less enum is a variant of an ADT enum that contains no payload and it therefore just its discriminant internally.
+A field-less enum is a variant of an ADT enum that contains no payload and is therefore just its discriminant internally.
 This allows field-less enums to be cast to their underlying integer type.

 ### 7.7.2.
 Record enums [↵](#77-enum-)